 Providing support to people with substance misuse issues

 Consider if it is necessary to support clients with substance misuse support needs to stabilise their use before a journey.
 This decision should be based on good quality assessment, including levels of use and any previous experiences of dangerous withdrawal symptoms or overdose.

 It may be possible to access detox services for clients in the UK.
 This can help people to stabilise and mentally prepare for the journey and makes it easier to maintain contact with clients and to make journey arrangements.

 When referring clients to detox services in their home country it is important to ensure people are clear about what this entails and what their options are after completing treatment programmes, discuss their potential anxieties and plan how they intend to manage or reduce their drug or alcohol intake in the intervening period.

 Issues with the criminal justice system in home countries

 If people have unspent sentences or unpaid fines in their home country, ensure work has taken place with consulates and/or local criminal justice agencies to support EEA nationals to gain a thorough understanding of the consequences of any return, for example likely length of any sentence.
 Whilst it is unlikely that EEA nationals who have committed offences in their home country will have problems re-entering it is worth making people aware that criminal justice agencies in their home country are likely to want to pursue these matters once they return.
 It can help to reassure clients if they are offered support to access advice agencies or legal services in their home country whilst still in the UK.

-Where clients are subject to an Order as a result of committing a criminal offence in the UK, notify relevant agencies of the client’s intention to return to their home country and obtain authorisation for this to take place.
-For more minor offences, it’s worth contacting the UK Police, although this is likely to be only a precautionary measure.
+Where clients are subject to an Order as a result of committing a criminal offence in the UK, notify relevant agencies of the client’s intention to return to their home country .
+The process to obtain authorisation for the reconnection is complex and lengthy so support the person to get further legal advice if necessary.